olafkrawczyk/nice-view-gem/boards/shields/nice_view_gem/README.md

 ## Animation Timeout Option

 A config option is available to stop animations after a configurable timeout to preserve battery.
-To enable, add to your shield config:
+This feature requires animations to be enabled (`CONFIG_NICE_VIEW_GEM_ANIMATION=y`).
+To enable the timeout feature, add to your shield config:

 ```
 CONFIG_NICE_VIEW_GEM_STOP_ANIM_TIMEOUT=y